 Ideally, official national energy projections should be used as the starting point for emission projections for stationary combustion sources.
-The Guidebook suggests projections from the International Energy Agency and from the PRIMES model as alternatives, should national projections not be available.
+Energy projections from the International Energy Agency and from the PRIMES model may provide alternative data sources, should national projections not be available.
 Finally, ‘economic (e.g. production, income) and demographic (e.g. population, households) data sets’ can be used, but are best avoided for key categories.

 Energy projections may be available only at a relatively low level of resolution, for example predicting only total energy use by sector and not energy use by fuel type.
-Additional modelling would then be needed to ensure that emission projections reflect fuel use and potential fuel switching.
+Additional modelling would then be needed to ensure that emission projections reflect fuel use and potential fuel switching (including low carbon fuels).
 Similarly, fuel use may be projected only at the level of broad sectors (e.g. industry) and consideration will then need to be given to splitting that sector-level fuel use into more detailed sub-sectors in those cases in which this has a large impact on emissions (e.g. separating gas oil used in stationary industrial plants from gas oil used in mobile machinery/off-road vehicles used in industry).
 If energy projections are available only at an aggregated level and projections of industrial production are available at a higher level of detail, then using the latter to further disaggregate the energy projections may be a useful approach.

 As well as forecasting how much fuel will be used, it is also necessary to consider how that fuel will be burned (i.e. what technologies will be used).
 For example, will gas be burnt in steam-raising boilers, gas turbines, engines, etc.?
-The technology will affect emission rates for many pollutants and so will need to be considered when selecting emission factors.
+The technology will need to be considered when selecting pollutant emission factors.
 However, technology and energy conversion efficiency are also relevant for energy forecasters and so the national energy projections may be underpinned by various assumptions or data on the nature of combustion plants in the future (particularly for power stations and other very large combustion plants).
-Thus, it is important to investigate if the energy projections may also tell you something about the sites and technologies in use in the future and thus help in the selection of emission factors.
+Thus, it is important to investigate if there is supporting information for energy projections that indicates the mix of technologies applied in the future and thus help in the selection of emission factors.

 A1.2.2 Emission factors

-It is good practice to use comparable methodologies for both historical and projected emission estimates (i.e. factors derived using comparable methods and assumptions).
+It is good practice to use comparable methodologies for both historical and projected emission estimates (i.e. emission factors derived using comparable methods and assumptions).
 So, for example, if Guidebook tier 1 emission factors are used for base-year historical emission estimates for a given source, it would be advisable to use the same tier 1 emission factors for projected emissions to ensure consistency in methodologies.
-Ideally, emission factors for projections will reflect technological changes and environmental regulations, but this is also true for historical factors and, if insufficient information is available to do this for historical factors, then it is also unlikely that it will be possible for projected factors.
+Ideally, emission factors for projections will reflect technological changes and environmental regulations, but this is also true for historical factors and, if insufficient information is available to do this for historical factors, then it is also likely that projected factors will be similarly uncertain.

-Use of different tiered methods would produce projections that are not consistent with the historical inventory and would perhaps lead to step changes between the historical and projected emissions that reflected methodological differences rather than, say, changes in environmental regulation of sources.
+Use of different tiered methods would produce projections that are not consistent with the historical inventory and would perhaps lead to step changes between the historical and projected emissions that reflected methodological differences rather than, say, changes in emissions from environmental regulation of sources.
 If new information is collected that allows higher tier methods to be used for projections, it is likely that those same higher tier methods could then also be applied to the historical baseline, and so historical estimates should be updated at the same time, wherever possible.